dylan-keyt/catch/README.md

 I'm feeling confident I can finish this today.
 Looking forward to submitting the project.

 #### Time spent so far: 34 pomodoros (~17 hours)

+### Day 4 - Afternoon
+We're on the home stretch now!
+I was able to complete the styles for the product tiles, and after changing the browser size a few times it seems to look OK.
+There were a few things to consider when writing the CSS, including the length of the product name and size of the image.

+All that remains is to format the price and style the header.
+Then I will perform a final cleanup of the CSS and submit this challenge.

+#### Time spent so far: 38 pomodoros (~19 hours)